Skip to main content

 NSDUH

-The National Survey on Drug Use and Health (NSDUH), formerly the National Household Survey on Drug Abuse, is an annual survey conducted since 1990.
-NSDUH measures the use of illegal drugs, prescription drugs, alcohol, and tobacco, and the misuse of prescription drugs.
+The National Survey on Drug Use and Health (NSDUH), formerly the National Household Survey on Drug Abuse, is a household survey conducted since 1971.
+NSDUH measures the use of illegal drugs, prescription drugs, alcohol, tobacco, and misuse of prescription drugs.
 It also measures substance use disorders and mental health care.
 Estimates are provided at the national, state, and local level and can be used to follow trends in substance use and mental health.

 Go To Data Source